antonkovalenko/ydb-capacity-calculator/docs/business-rules.md

 - number of CPU cores per server
 - number of RAM per server in GB
-- number of NVMe storage devices attached to every server
+- number of NVMe storage devices attached to every server - minimum is 0 when number greater than 16 is entered warn user that it is weird
 - size of a single NVMe devices on TB
-- number of HDD storage devices attached to every server
+- number of HDD storage devices attached to every server - minimum is 0 when number greater than 16 is entered warn user that it is weird
 - size of a single HDD devices on TB
-- number of vdisks that could be launched over HDD PDisks
+- number of vdisks that could be launched over HDD PDisks – cannot be less than 1 and greater than 16, default is 8.
+When entered more than 8 warn user that it is not recommended
-- number of vdisks that could be launched over NVMe PDisks
+- number of vdisks that could be launched over NVMe PDisks  – cannot be less than 1 and greater than 32, default is 16.
+When entered more than 16 warn user that it is not recommended

+### How to display warning messages

+When user enters more VDisks per device when recommeneed show warning message below the input field in color associated with warning.
+Do not block calculation when warnings are present.

+Besides, open a popover dialog with the warning message and an image located in images/cthulhu.png with 640px width

 ## Server Calculation Algorithm